-- 1. Does the operation conduct a program to determine appropriate cyanide addition rates in the mill and evaluate and adjust addition rates as necessary when ore types or processing practices change cyanide requirements? - 2.
-Has the operation evaluated various control strategies for cyanide additions? - 3.
-Has the operation implemented a strategy to control its cyanide addition? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.2?
+- 1. The operation must have installed systems to determine appropriate cyanide addition rates in the mill and evaluate and adjust addition rates as necessary when ore types or processing practices change cyanide requirements. - 2.
+Verify that the operation has evaluated and implemented control strategies for cyanide additions.

 Code of Practice 5.4.3: Implement a comprehensive water management program to protect against unintentional releases.
-(EPA/GGMC)

-- 1. Has the operation developed a comprehensive, probabilistic water balance? - 2.
-Does the water balance consider the following in a reasonable manner and as appropriate for the facilities and environment? - a) The rates at which solutions are applied to leach pads and tailings that are deposited into tailings storage facilities - b) A design storm duration and storm return interval that provides a sufficient degree of probability that overtopping of the pond or impoundment can be prevented during the operational life of the facility - c) The quality of existing precipitation and evaporation data in representing actual site conditions - d) The amount of precipitation entering a pond or impoundment resulting from surface run-on from the up-gradient watershed, including adjustments as necessary to account for differences in elevation and for infiltration of the runoff into the ground - e) Effects of potential freezing and thawing conditions on the accumulation of precipitation within the facility and the up-gradient watershed - f) Solution losses in addition to evaporation, such as the capacity of decant, drainage and recycling systems, allowable seepage to the subsurface, and allowable discharges to surface water - g) The effects of potential power outages or pump and other equipment failures on the drain-down from a leach pad or the emergency removal of water from a facility - h) Where solution is discharged to surface waters, the capacity and on-line availability of necessary treatment, destruction or regeneration systems - i) Other aspects of facility design that can affect the water balance, such as the assumed phreatic surface in a tailings storage facility - 3.
-Do the operating procedures incorporate inspection and monitoring activities to implement the water balance and prevent overtopping of ponds and impoundments and unplanned discharge of cyanide solutions to the environment? - 4.
-Are ponds and impoundments designed and operated with adequate freeboard above the maximum design storage capacity determined to be necessary from water balance calculations? - 5.
-Does the operation measure precipitation, compare the results to design assumptions and revise operating practices as necessary?
+- 1. The operation must develop a comprehensive, probabilistic water balance. - 2.
+Verify that the water balance considers the following in a reasonable manner and as appropriate for the facilities and environment: - a) The rates at which solutions are applied to leach pads and tailings that are deposited into tailings storage facilities b) A design storm duration and storm return interval that provides a sufficient degree of probability that overtopping of the pond or impoundment can be prevented during the operational life of the facility

+- c) The quality of existing precipitation and evaporation data in representing actual site conditions - d) The amount of precipitation entering a pond or impoundment resulting from surface run-on from the up-gradient watershed, including adjustments as necessary to account for differences in elevation and for infiltration of the runoff into the ground - e) The effects of potential freezing and thawing conditions on the accumulation of precipitation within the facility and the up-gradient watershed - f) Solution losses in addition to evaporation, such as the capacity of decant, drainage and recycling systems, allowable seepage to the subsurface, and allowable discharges to surface water - g) The effects of potential power outages or pump and other equipment failures on the drain-down from a leach pad or the emergency removal of water from a facility - h) Where solution is discharged to surface waters, the capacity and on-line availability of necessary treatment, destruction or regeneration systems - i) Other aspects of facility design that can affect the water balance, such as the assumed phreatic surface in a tailings storage facility - 3.
+Verify that operating procedures incorporate inspection and monitoring activities to implement the water balance and prevent overtopping of ponds and impoundments, and unplanned discharge of cyanide solutions to the environment. - 4.
+Verify that ponds and impoundments are designed and operated with adequate freeboard above the maximum design storage capacity determined to be necessary from water balance calculations. - 5.
+Confirm that the operation measures precipitation, and compares the results to design assumptions and that revision of operating practices when necessary.